Blocks

 Block stone = Block.STONE.withHandler(handler);

-Block grass = Block.GRASS.withHandler(handler);
+Block grass = Block.GRASS_BLOCK.withHandler(handler);